 The Tequila Sunrise cocktail, with its bright striations of color, evokes a summer sunrise.
 This classic drink has only three ingredients—tequila, grenadine, and orange juice—and is served unmixed to preserve the color of each layer.

 The Tequila Sunrise was created in the early 1970s by Bobby Lozoff and Billy Rice at the Trident bar in Sausalito, California.
-The cocktail achieved notoriety after a member of the Rolling Stones—in some tellings, it was Mick Jagger, and Keith Richards in others—tasted it at a party to kick off The Rolling Stones’ 1972 tour.
+The cocktail achieved notoriety after a member of the Rolling Stones—in some tellings it was Mick Jagger, while others have it as Keith Richards—tasted it at a party to kick off The Rolling Stones’ 1972 tour.
 The band began ordering it at stops across the country and even dubbed the tour “the cocaine and Tequila Sunrise tour,” which helped to propel the drink’s popularity.

 In 1973, Jose Cuervo put the recipe on the back of its tequila bottles, and that same year, the Eagles released a song called “Tequila Sunrise” on their “Desperado” album.
 These infusions into popular culture resulted in the drink going mainstream, and it has been a part of the cocktail canon ever since.

 The Tequila Sunrise is easy to make but must be constructed precisely in order to achieve the desired sunrise look.
 Tequila and then orange juice (fresh is best) are added to a highball glass filled with ice.
 Grenadine is applied last, but due to its density, it sinks to the bottom, creating a red layer at the base of the glass.
 If you want to spruce up the drink, skip the bottled bright-red grenadine available on store shelves and try making your own.
 It’s an easy exercise that’s worth the effort, as it imbues the cocktail with a richer flavor.

 Click Play to See This Tequila Sunrise Recipe Come Together